Shane Boyd

-Early years
+Early life

 In high school and college, Boyd played both baseball and football.
 He was drafted as a pitcher by the Minnesota Twins the 12th round of the 2004 MLB Draft but decided against signing.

 He played football and baseball at Henry Clay High School in Lexington, Kentucky.
 His brother, Aaron, was a wide receiver at Kentucky.

 College career

 He played in thirty-six games at Kentucky, of which he started sixteen.
 He finished his college career with 2,484 passing yards, thirteen touchdown passes, 845 rushing yards and thirteen rushing touchdowns.

-Statistics
+College statistics

 Professional career

-Boyd was rated the 50th best quarterback in the 2005 NFL Draft by NFLDraftScout.com.
+Boyd was rated the 50th best quarterback in the 2005 NFL draft by NFLDraftScout.com.

 Tennessee Titans

 Boyd was signed by the Tennessee Titans before the 2005 season, but was released on August 29.

 Pittsburgh Steelers

 After being signed by the Pittsburgh Steelers, he was allocated to NFL Europe and played for the Cologne Centurions before being cut by the Steelers on September 2.
-Boyd became NFL Europe’s all-time leading rushing quarterback, amassing 339 yards on the ground to break Jon Kitna’s record by five yards.
+Boyd became NFL Europe's all-time leading rushing quarterback, amassing 339 yards on the ground to break Jon Kitna’s record by five yards.